The Office for National Statistics said gross domestic product dropped by 0.3% between July and August, down from growth of 0.1% the previous month.

-It comes amid fears the UK is heading for a recession as the cost-of-living crisis takes its toll on households and businesses.
+It comes amid fears that the UK is heading for a recession – defined as two or more quarters of falling GDP output – as the cost-of-living crisis takes its toll on households and businesses.

 Chancellor Kwasi Kwarteng insisted the Government’s energy support package and growth plan will “address the challenges that we face”.

 But the financial market turmoil sparked by his mini-budget has sent mortgage rates soaring, heaping yet more pressure on cash-strapped Britons.

 The International Monetary Fund (IMF) warned on Tuesday that the UK economy could sharply reduce in 2023 as consumer spending catches up with rampant inflation and higher interest rates.

 It downgraded its forecast for UK GDP growth next year to just 0.3% in 2023 from 0.5% previously pencilled in.

 Mr Kwarteng said: “Our growth plan will address the challenges that we face with ambitious supply-side reforms and tax cuts, which will grow our economy, create more well-paid skilled jobs and, in turn, raise living standards for everyone.”

 The ONS said there has been a continued slowing in three-month on three-month growth, with GDP falling by 0.3% in the quarter to August.

 Grant Fitzner, chief economist of the ONS, said: “The economy shrank in August, with both production and services falling back, and with a small downward revision to July’s growth the economy contracted in the last three months as a whole.